-Certified staff are expected to be on duty during the time the office in the facility where he/she is assigned is normally open.
+Certified staff are expected to be on duty during the time the office in the facility where they are assigned is normally open.
 The total required workday for certified employees is 7 hours and 45 minutes, including a 30-minute duty-free lunch.
-Extra time spent is at the certified employee's discretion (except in cases of required meetings and activities) and is not to be accumulated as compensatory time nor is it paid time except when it has been pre-approved by the Director of Personnel- Certified or Classified Staff and is paid through such sources as grants when they are available.
+Extra time spent is at the certified employee's discretion (except in cases of required meetings and activities) and is not to be accumulated as compensatory time nor is it paid time except when it has been pre-approved by the Director of Personnel and is paid through such sources as grants when they are available.